isabella232/mobile-services.de-DE/help/android/acquisition-main/tracking-deep-links/tracking-deep-links.md

 The Adobe Mobile] SDK can parse key and value pairs of data that is appended to any Deep or Universal Link as long as the link contains a key with the `a.deeplink.id` label and a corresponding non-null and user-generated value.
 All key and value pairs of data that are appended to the link will be parsed, attached to a lifecycle hit, and sent to Adobe Analytics] as long as the link contains the `a.deeplink.id` key and value.

-Des Weiteren können Sie einen oder mehrere der folgenden reservierten Schlüssel (mit benutzergenerierten Werten) an den Deep- oder universellen Link anhängen:
+Außerdem können Sie einen oder mehrere der folgenden reservierten Schlüssel (mit vom Benutzer generierten Werten) an den Deep- oder Universal Link anhängen:

 * `a.launch.campaign.trackingcode`
 * `a.launch.campaign.source`